Photo of the restored Veterans Room by James Ewing.

 Since 2009, the armory, a once-crumbling landmark, has transformed itself into one of the world’s most sought-after venues for performance, music and supersized art projects.
 And in a sense, the Veterans Room, of all the Armory’s opulent reception rooms (three others have been restored so far), has the deepest spiritual kinship with a work of contemporary art, the feel of an installation by a young collective whose members were reacting to one another and making it all up as they went along.

 “I think of it as a preserved experiment,” said Jason Moran, the pianist and composer, who will be the first artist to use the refurbished room, for a series of performances he will organize through the year.

 White was only 27 when he began working on the room and had just recently joined the firm that became McKim, Mead & White, which would go on to design Pennsylvania Station.
 Louis Comfort Tiffany, 31, had only recently switched from painting to glass making.
 Candace Wheeler, one of America’s first female interior designers, was approaching the heights of her powers with textiles and wallpaper.

-Click here to read about the Veterans Room renovation in The New York Times.
+Click here to continue reading about the Veterans Room restoration in The New York Times.